Skip to content

 The full review

-The most capable product in this batch is still a not recommended, and the sticking point is regulatory.
-Built on 8% PMD with supporting lemon eucalyptus and cedarwood oils, the formula models a genuine 1 to 3 hours of complete mosquito protection and roughly 0.5 to 2 hours against ticks, useful for a cookout or an evening out, but 8% PMD is not eligible for the FIFRA 25(b) exemption, so selling it without EPA registration is potentially noncompliant.
-Transparency is the strongest pillar thanks to full active disclosure, and the evidence pillar is solid, with three strong audited claims and none rated weak.
+The most capable formula in this batch still lands a not recommended, and the sticking point is regulatory.
+Built on 8% PMD with supporting lemon eucalyptus and cedarwood oils, it models a genuine 1 to 3 hours of complete mosquito protection and 2 to 3 hours against ticks, useful for a cookout or an evening out, but 8% PMD is not eligible for the FIFRA 25(b) exemption, so selling it without EPA registration is potentially noncompliant.
+Transparency is the strongest pillar on full active disclosure, and the evidence base is solid, with three strong audited claims and none rated weak.
 Safety holds up despite PMD sensitization risk, an under-3 warning, and a pregnancy caution.
-The brand's 6+ hours measures repellency rather than bite-free time, and our audit flags the roughly 5.5-hour reapply interval as an overpromise against how long it actually protects.
+The brand's 6+ hours measures repellency rather than bite-free time, and our audit flags the roughly 5.5-hour reapply interval as an overpromise.

 Scorecard